1. Juvenile Criminal Punishment | Case Background

 These materials were crucial in persuading the probation department and the prosecutor that the student was an appropriate candidate for a non-punitive resolution, even though the underlying conduct qualified for legal action.

-Arguing Against Formal Punitive Consequences
+Arguing against Formal Punitive Consequences

 Because the law technically supported the filing of a delinquency petition, the defense emphasized that imposing full juvenile criminal punishment would not advance the goals of the juvenile system.